 The physician raises several arguments on appeal.
-We conclude the trial court erred in three respects: (1) by precluding the physician from testifying that he was not at the detox facility when the patient was admitted, and that he was not notified of the patient's existence until after the patient died; (2) by instructing the jury that the physician's alleged violation of section 458.348 was evidence of negligence, because the estate did not present any evidence that such violation caused or contributed to the patient's death; and (3) by granting the estate's request to allocate 100% of the liability upon the physician, after the jury had found the physician 20% liable and the detox facility 80% liable as a Fabre defendant.
-We address those errors in the order in which they occurred during the trial.
+We conclude the trial court erred in two respects: (1) by precluding the physician from testifying that he was not at the detox facility when the patient was admitted, and that he was not notified of the patient's existence until after the patient died; and (2) by instructing the jury that the physician's alleged violation of section 458.348 was evidence of negligence, because the estate did not present any evidence that such violation caused or contributed to the patient's death.
+We address those errors in turn.